Ammonia Leak Injuries

 Loss Of Earnings

-Loss of earnings includes past and future lost earnings, meaning that not only earnings directly lost as a result of missing work to deal with the repercussions of the ammonia leak may be sought, but also earnings someone is reasonably likely to lose as a result of the injuries.
+Loss of earnings includes past and future lost earnings.
+Past earnings are earnings directly lost as a result of missing work to deal with the repercussions of the ammonia leak.
+Future earnings are earnings that someone is reasonably likely to lose because of their injuries.
 Such earnings may result from an inability to perform the same job or receive promotions, pay raises, or bonuses.
 For example, say that someone is exposed to ammonia vapors, resulting in frostbite requiring amputation.
 As a result, the individual can no longer work on the fishing vessel, and their new job has a lower salary range.
-The difference in lifetime salary may be awarded under loss of earnings.
+The difference in lifetime salary may be awarded under future loss of earnings.

 Medical Expenses

-Medical expenses also include past and future medical costs.
+Medical expenses include past and future medical costs.
 Past medical expenses are generally easy to calculate because medical invoices are itemized.
-However, future medical expenses are generally not as easy to calculate because it is based on a reasonable expectation of medical professionals of what treatments the victim will need in the future.
-To prove this in court, it usually requires medical expert witnesses who have reviewed the victim’s case and understand his injuries and what will be required in the future.
+However, future medical expenses are not as easy to calculate because they are based on a reasonable expectation of what treatments the victim will need in the future.
+To prove this in court, it usually requires medical expert witnesses who have reviewed the victim’s case and understands their injuries and what care will be required in the future.

 Pain And Suffering

-Several factors will be used to determine the number of damages that may be rewarded under pain and suffering.
-To determine pain and suffering, several things may be taken into consideration, including but not limited to the severity of the injuries, the pain involved in the injury, the level of mental anguish that was caused by the injury, and in some cases, even the pain and suffering of family members as a result of the victim’s injury.
+Several factors will be taken into consideration to determine the amount of damages that may be rewarded under pain and suffering.
+These factors include, but are not limited to, the severity of the injuries, the pain involved with the injury, the level of mental anguish that was caused by the injury, and in some cases, the pain and suffering family members endure as a result of the victim’s injury.

-For example, someone will receive more damage if they receive lifelong injuries such as lung damage or requires an amputation than if they have something that only requires a few months of treatment.
+For example, someone will receive more damages if they sustain lifelong injuries, such as permanent lung damage or amputation, than if they experience something that only requires a few months of treatment.

 A recent example of an ammonia leak on a fishing vessel occurred on April 6, 2022.
-The Malaysian Maritime Enforcement Agency received an emergency call reporting an accident abroad on a tanker anchored in international waters off Port Klang.
-Unfortunately, the ammonia leak led to one death and several critical injuries.
-Unfortunately, this shows that these accidents still occur and how deadly they can be to the seaman.
+The Malaysian Maritime Enforcement Agency received an emergency call reporting an accident on a tanker anchored in international waters off Port Klang.
+Unfortunately, the ammonia leak on the vessel led to one death and several critical injuries.

 Acts And Statutes Related to Ammonia Leaks